chinesebear/fuzzys2s/README.md

 <p align="center">
 <img src="./doc/png/fuzzys2s.png" width=100%/>
 </p>
-The Figure is the structure of FuzzyS2S, $TF^k$ is the Transformer processing unit of the kth rule consequent, $s_x$ is the input sequence, and $s_y$ is the target sequence. the Preprocess module named Sequence to Vector is to implement the conversion from sequences to word vectors, and the Postprocess module named Embedding to Sequence is to convert the decoded word embeddings into the target sequences.
+The Figure is the structure of FuzzyS2S, TF<sub>k</sub> is the Transformer processing unit of the kth rule consequent, s<sub>x</sub> is the input sequence, and s<sub>y</sub> is the target sequence. the Preprocess module named Sequence to Vector is to implement the conversion from sequences to word vectors, and the Postprocess module named Embedding to Sequence is to convert the decoded word embeddings into the target sequences.

-[Fuzzy Tokenizer] we propose a specific multi-scale tokenizer, called fuzzy tokenizer.
+we propose a specific multi-scale tokenizer, called fuzzy tokenizer.
 The fuzzy tokenizer is a fuzzy system based on multi-scale sub-word tokenizers that enables the adaptive slicing of words at different scales.

 ## Datasets